maeichho/personal-site/content/publication/iclr20/index.md

 ---
-title: "Kaleidoscope: An Efficient, Learnable Representation For All Structured Linear Maps"
+title: "Kaleidoscope: An Efficient, Learnable Representation for all Structured Linear Maps"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here